effaf/effaf/readme.md

 ## Hello 👋

-- I am currently exploring and learning about LLM agents
+-🌱 I am currently exploring and learning about LLM agents

-- I develop full stack web applications using Next.js
+-🔭 I develop full stack web applications using Next.js

-- In my free time I watch stand up comedy, and The Office 1400th time
+-⚡ In my free time I watch stand up comedy, and The Office 1400th time!

-### Here is a list of my recent projects
+### projects I have recently been working on
 -
 <!--
 **effaf/effaf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.